Shirley Heck, Co-Founder and Director of Development

-Geraldine Bodi, Middle School Supervisor and Outreach Coordinator
+Geraldine Bodi, Middle School Supervisor and

 Geraldine (Geri) Bodi is a longtime resident of Racine County.
-She has a Bachelor's Degree in Psychology and a Master's in Educational Science from Concordia University.
+She has a bachelor's degree in Psychology and a master's in Educational Science from Concordia University.

 Bodi oversees several facets of our center.
 She recruits volunteers and works with the volunteers throughout their duration at John XXIII.
 Bodi also collaborates with school counselors for the outreach program.
 She meets with counselors to assess the school's needs and determine what courses will fit their needs.

-Noelle Steffen, High School Coordinator
+Marisol Salazar, High School Support Coordinator

 Claire Wagner, ESL Instructor